Logging From Node.js

 This feature requires AppSignal for Node.js version 3.0.11 or higher.

-The log format can be specified when creating a logger, passing it as an argument when initializing the logger, after the severity threshold argument.
-For Logfmt:
+The log format can be specified when creating a logger.
+When initializing the AppSignal logger pass the "logfmt" value as the third argument.

 Node.js